My Journey to Catholicism: Part I

 Regardless of where you find yourself on the journey through life, this journey is invariably and inevitably spiritual.
 Humanity was made by and for God.
 All of us desire God in our innermost being.2 My own journey to Catholicism is just a subset of the larger path toward the joy of God’s eternal presence—a path carved out by that “pioneer of faith,” Jesus Christ (Heb 12:2).
 So please bear with me as I chronicle what has occurred thus far, keeping in mind that my journey is far from over, and that it is not merely personal.
 In fact, the journey has been possible only because of the various people God has placed in my life.
 These people, including the “great cloud of witnesses” (Heb 12:1) who have gone before us, have enabled me to grow in faith, hope, and love.

 I grew up in a decidedly Christian environment.
 I was the oldest of three brothers, and my mother and father were dedicated to the upbringing of moral young men who cultivated their talents, respected their elders, and served others willingly.
 My mother recited Scripture passages to me while changing my diapers5—that’s the kind of dedication she has for God’s Word!
 Throughout my earliest years, I recall participating joyously in the life of the Lutheran Church Missouri Synod (LCMS), especially through singing the liturgy every Sunday.
 Our small church used an older version of the LCMS hymnal.
-The traditional verbiage set the words apart from other forms of the language I was quickly growing to love.6 Specifically, I gravitated toward the consistency and constancy of the following Trinitarian words (which opened each service in song): “Glory Be to the Father, and to the Son, and to the Holy Ghost / As it was in the beginning, is now and ever shall be / World without end / Amen.”
+The traditional verbiage set the words apart from other forms of the language I was quickly growing to love.6 Specifically, I gravitated toward the constancy of the following Trinitarian words (which opened each service in song): “Glory Be to the Father, and to the Son, and to the Holy Ghost / As it was in the beginning, is now and ever shall be / World without end / Amen.”

 Even today, I speak these words aloud to my children each night at the close of their prayers.
 One day, they will recite the words with me.
 What I am describing here is Tradition.
 In its most basic sense, Tradition is what is handed down by those who came before us, so that we too can participate in the life of the Church.
 At its very core, this life is a relationship with Christ, the Church’s Head.
 Without Tradition, Christianity would never have made it past the first generation.
 As Yves Congar states in The Nature and Meaning of Tradition: